This is an index page for rulings in First Amendment court cases by category.

 The application of First Amendment rights to the states has taken place in a case-by-case process.
 This incorporation of rights in the U.S. Constitution's Bill of Rights to states has expanded protections for citizens against states seeking to restrain First Amendment rights.

-Judges have to balance the freedom of the press with an individual's right to a fair trial.
-Typically, the courts have sided on peoples' First Amendment rights, but the advent of radio and television forced the court to take more nuanced view of what constitutes a fair trial.
+Judges must balance freedom of the press with defendants' right to a fair trial, but the advent of radio and eventually television forced nuanced decisions on the trial's fairness.

 The government has broadly taken an anti-regulatory approach to speech on the internet and on social media on the basis that most of content is protected by the free speech clause in the First Amendment.